- > Tanzania Small Group Safaris

 Tanzania is home to some of Africa’s grandest sights, from the endless plains of the Serengeti to the glorious Ngorongoro Crater, the snow-capped peak of Kilimanjaro, and the exotic island of Zanzibar.
 Contact us now to take advantage of special offers and book your tailor-made Tanzania safari with Gane and Marshall.

 As a safari destination, Tanzania is unmatched.
-There is a wide range of safari parks in the north of the country, including Serengeti, Ngorongoro Crater, Tarangire, Arusha and Lake Manyara.
-A highlight of any northern Tanzania safari is meeting the indigenous tribes, such as the Masai and Hazda.
-The Masai are wonderful wildlife guides and a number of our safaris include guided walks with the Masai.
+There is a wide range of safari parks in the north of the country, a number of them among the finest in all of Arica, including the Serengeti, Ngorongoro Crater, Tarangire, Arusha and Lake Manyara.
+A highlight of any Northern Tanzania safari is meeting the indigenous tribes, such as the Maasai and Hazda.
+The Maasai are wonderful wildlife guides and a number of our safari itineraries include guided walks with the Maasai.

-The southern parks and reserves of Selous, Ruaha and Katavi are more exclusive and wild; and here we offer walking safaris, fly-camping and river safaris as well as 4 x 4 game drives.
+Tanzania's Northern Circuit attracts the most visitors, but the Southern parks and reserves of Selous, Ruaha and Katavi are more exclusive and wild; here we offer walking safaris, fly-camping and river safaris as well as 4x4 game drives.
 Daily flights connecting Selous and Ruaha mean you can combine these two beautiful reserves, ensuring a wonderful safari experience.

-In the west of the country, on the shores of Lake Tanganyika, are the parks of Gombe Stream and Mahale, famous for chimp tracking.
+In the West of Tanzania, on the shores of Lake Tanganyika, are the parks of Gombe Stream and Mahale, famous for chimp tracking.
 Mahale is also renowned as a birding paradise.
 The superb Greystoke Mahale Camp is our favourite place to stay, with an idyllic location on a small sandy bay backed by palm trees and forested slopes.
 Adding on a few days in Katavi works brilliantly well with Mahale.
 The recent addition of twice weekly flights from Arusha have made Mahale much more accessible.

 All of Tanzania’s parks and reserves are teeming with game.
 The vast plains of the Serengeti alone support over 3 million large game.
 Here, between December and July, vast and spectacular columns of wildebeest, zebra and predators begin their spectacular migration from the south to the permanent water in the north.